hmrc/vat-service-guide/source/documentation/obligations.html.md

 ### Retrieve obligations in software

-This API endpoint allows software to search for obligations based on a start and end date range and an obligation status - O for open, F for fulfilled, or blank for both.
+The [Retrieve VAT obligations endpoint](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/vat-api/1.0#_retrieve-vat-obligations_get_accordion) allows software to search for obligations based on a start and end date range and an obligation status - O for open, F for fulfilled, or blank for both.

 If the status is:

-  * fulfilled - the response includes the received date
+  * F (fulfilled) - the response includes the received date
-  * open - the response includes the due date
+  * O (open) - the response includes the due date
   * blank - the response includes both open and fulfilled obligations

 The response also includes the relevant period key associated with each specific obligation.

-A new obligation is generated on the first day of the period, whether the previous obligation is fulfilled or not.
-Software can search for previous open or fulfilled obligations but can only call the next obligation.
+A new obligation is generated on the first day of the period, whether the previous obligation has been fulfilled or not.
+Software can search for previous open or fulfilled obligations **within a 366 day date range** but can only call the next obligation.

+Notes:

-Note 1: VAT (MTD) will support more business and agent types throughout Controlled Go Live.
-As they are supported, this endpoint will return obligation information for businesses or agents that are on monthly, annual and other non-standard staggers.
+* VAT (MTD) will support more business types throughout Controlled Go Live.
+As they are supported, this endpoint will return obligation information for businesses that are on monthly, annual and other non-standard staggers.
+* The obligations are returned with the most up to date obligation first.
+As the next obligation is created at the beginning of the period, it is likely that the period you are trying to file against could be provided second (see example).

-Note 2: Period keys should not be shown to the business or agent, these are for software use to ensure the return is recorded against the correct obligation.
+* Period keys should not be shown to the business or agent, these are for software use to ensure the return is recorded against the correct obligation.
+* When checking if an obligation is fulfilled following a submission it can take xxxxx for the obligation to be marked as fulfilled in backend systems.

 ### Example period keys for stagger types